 Automatic positive air pressure (APAP): This does not follow a fixed pressure schedule.
 However, the machine adjusts pressure based on the breathing patterns of the user.
 The therapy is successful for both OSA and CSA.

 A doctor’s prescription is necessary for PAP machines, facemasks, and humidifiers.
 If you experience sleep apnea, talk to a specialist to gather more information.

 Other devices can combat snoring apart from MADs and TRDs.
 Another helpful device is Provent, which is majorly used in treating sleep apnea signs.
 Provent is made up of two air filters that are put inside each nostril.
 The non-invasive device may decrease snoring occurrences by a significant level.
 However, you will require a doctor’s recommendation to buy Provent.

 A palatal lift prosthesis is another option for severe snoring issues.
 The prostheses are crucial in treating palatopharyngeal incompetence, a disorder that makes it impossible to close the nasal passages when swallowing or speaking.
 This can result in OSA and chronic snoring.
 The prostheses help in elevating the soft palate widening the air passage, thus promoting proper circulation.
 For the prosthesis to be installed, you’ll need to undertake a medical procedure.
 However, this may not be a cost-effective option.

 Another procedure is radiofrequency tissue ablation, which includes low-intensity signals that decrease tissues around the throat, palate, and tongue.
-Finally is the maxillomandibular advancement surgery that involves permanently moving the upper and lower jaws.
+Finally is maxillomandibular advancement surgery involves permanently moving the upper and lower jaws.